How to: Number Rows Using the Create Index Operator

 Configure the Initializer Component

-Now, you'll set up an Initializer component to trigger your Data Workflow.
-You'll add your Data Workflow soon.
+Now, you'll set up an Initializer component to trigger the Data Workflow you add in a later step.

-1. Drag and drop an Initializer component onto your canvas, placing it below your Data Table.
+1. Drag and drop an Initializer component onto your canvas, placing it below your Data Table component.

-2. Enter initPatients in the Property ID and Canvas Label Text fields.
+2. In the Property ID and Canvas Label Text fields, enter initPatients.

-3. Set the Trigger Type as New Submission.
+3. From the Trigger Type drop-down, select New Submission.

 Configure the Hidden Components